marcglasberg/fast_immutable_collections/docs/micro_changelog.md

     - The `TODO`s still remain, as I'm not 100% sure it's the intended behavior.
 1. Changes to `cast`ing for `L`, `S` and `M`.
     - Shouldn't `M` extend `Map`?
+        - Marcelo: we can't because the `Map` abstract class has mutation methods.
+At any rate we will leave it as is for now.
 1. For `IMap`, I've implemented and tested &mdash; some of those methods will have siblings inside `M` &mdash; the missing:
     - `every`
     - `forEach`